 A concept of information security has been submitted for discussion at the Security Council of Belarus.
-The document has been developed on a routine basis following the instruction of Belarus President Alexander Lukashenko taking into account the peculiarities and challenges of the current environment.
+The document has been developed on a routine basis following the instruction of Belarus President Aleksandr Lukashenko taking into account the peculiarities and challenges of the current environment.

 According to the President, partaking in the preparation of the document were also scientists, specialists in various fields, civil servants.